Helen (actress): Career

-Helen performed onstage in London, Paris, and Hong Kong.
-In 1972, she appeared in the Kannada movie Bhale Huchcha.
+Helen performed onstage in London, Paris and Hong Kong.
+In 1972, she appeared in the Kannada film Bhale Huchcha.
 In 1973, Helen, Queen of the Nautch Girls, a 30-minute documentary film from Merchant Ivory Films, was released.
 Anthony Korner directed and narrated the film.
 A book about Helen was published by Jerry Pinto in 2006, titled The Life and Times of an H-Bomb, which went on to win the National Film Award for Best Book on Cinema in 2007.
 Writer Salim Khan helped her get roles in some of the films he was co-scripting with Javed Akhtar: Immaan Dharam, Don, Dostana, and Sholay.
 This was followed by a role in Mahesh Bhatt's film Lahu Ke Do Rang (1979), for which she won the Filmfare Award for Best Supporting Actress.
 In 1999, Helen was awarded the Filmfare Lifetime Achievement Award.

-Helen officially retired from movies in 1983, but she has since then appeared in a few guest roles such as Khamoshi: The Musical (1996) and Mohabbatein (2000).
+Helen officially retired from films in 1983, but she has since then appeared in a few guest roles such as Khamoshi: The Musical (1996) and Mohabbatein (2000).
 She also made a special appearance as the mother of real-life step-son Salman Khan's character in Hum Dil De Chuke Sanam.
 She also appeared in Humko Deewana Kar Gaye (2006).

 Helen was selected for the Padma Shri awards of 2009 along with Aishwarya Rai and Akshay Kumar.
 She appeared as a judge in the semifinals and finals of India's 2009 Dancing Queen television series.